mkraposhin/opensdn-forwarder-basic-tutorial/tutorial.md

         sudo docker run --mount type=bind,src=/usr/src,dst=/usr/src --mount type=bind,src=/lib/modules,dst=/lib/modules opensdn/tf-vrouter-kernel-build-init:latest

 8. The build and installation process should output information about the progress on the screen.
-At the file vrouter.ko must appear inside /lib/modules/`uname -r`/updates/dkms of the host OS filesystem (see Fig. B1).
+The file vrouter.ko must appear inside /lib/modules/$(uname -r)/updates/dkms of the host OS filesystem (see Fig. B1).
 Install the compiled vRouter Forwarder module into memory using modprobe in the host OS:

         sudo modprobe vrouter